 Obviously, everyone has to start somewhere.
 People don’t pop into the workforce with 10 years of related experience in every field.
-It’s possible to find workarounds if you’re clever, and you’re willing to extend yourself a little further.
-If you’re not looking for a minimum wage starter job, you’ll be able to find great entry level opportunities in the fields you care about by working hard & going the extra mile.
+It’s possible to find workarounds if you’re clever and willing to extend yourself a little further.
+If you’re not looking for a minimum wage starter job, you’ll be able to find great entry-level opportunities in the fields you care about by working hard & going the extra mile.

 Look for Internships

 An internship won’t always pay you, but it will provide you with relevant experience.

 The good thing about internships is that they exist solely for people who need job experience.
 They can also lead to paid positions, so if you enjoy the work you do during that time, there’s always the chance that you can actually start making money.
-Try browsing internship sites for entry level roles, the can help you maximize your job hunt.
+Try browsing internship sites for entry-level roles, and they can help you maximize your job hunt.

 Create your Own Job

-This won’t apply to everyone, but if it’s relevant to your desired field, consider creating a freelance portfolio.
+This won’t apply to everyone, but consider creating a freelance portfolio if it’s relevant to your desired field.
 Offering your services online at a discounted rate to have something to show potential employers is never a bad idea.
 Even if you can’t connect with clients, you can still create mock projects for a virtual portfolio.
 Provide a link on your resume to showcase your work.
 Use sites like Upwork or Fiverr to create a profile on and court potential clients.
 Or perhaps your own personal website would be a good alternative.
 Today's job market demands that job seekers brand themselves well.

 This doesn’t always mean going back to college.
 Have you considered expanding your educational experience through simpler means?
-If you don’t need a degree, try online courses like those on Coursera or Lynda.com which is owned by LinkedIn.
+If you don’t need a degree, try online courses like those on Coursera or LinkedIn Learning.
 Take refresher classes.
 Go to relevant seminars that offer a certificate of completion.
 This can help you expand your knowledge base to meet requirements set forth by picky employers, and it also demonstrates your level of commitment.